wairas/hsi-website/docs/happy/happy_tools/happy-envi-viewer.md

 * Clear: clears all markers
 * Size: for setting the size of the marker circles
 * Color: the color to use for the marker circles
+* Min object size: the minimum object size that objects detected by SAM must have (applied to width and height)
+* Run SAM: uses the current marker(s) as guidance point(s) for SAM to obtain outline detections

 ## Polygons